skilld-labs/trino-odbc/docs/markdown/support/troubleshooting-guide.md

 ```

 ## Driver has issue with C++ Redistributable package on Windows
-The Timestream ODBC driver has only been tested with `14.34.31938.0` version of Microsoft Visual C++ Redistributable (MSVC) package, and untested versions may not work with the driver.
+The Trino ODBC driver has only been tested with `14.34.31938.0` version of Microsoft Visual C++ Redistributable (MSVC) package, and untested versions may not work with the driver.
 If you encounter undocumented problems with the driver, please first uninstall the current version of MSVC package on your machine, and then reinstall the driver using the driver installer.
 The driver installer will install the version of MSVC package that works with the driver onto the user's computer.
 For details, please see [Windows installation guide](../setup/windows-installation-guide.md).